Back

 As children develop their skills across the Computing curriculum, it is clear to see the positive impact that Computing has on both children's well-being and confidence in learning, as their access to the online world opens up.
 Children feel passionate about developing their interests in Computing and are encouraged to have high aspirations within their further Computing education and future careers.

-Reporting online abuse
+Reporting online abuse:

-Follow this link to find helpful videos for suporting understanding of online issues, with sections for both adults and children.
+Follow this link to find helpful videos for supporting understanding of online issues, with sections for both adults and children.
 You will also find on this page a link enabling you to report instances of online abuse.

 https://www.thinkuknow.co.uk/